Faculty Research Labs

 The lab focuses on three core areas of research: 1) understanding physiographic influences on climate, 2) modeling and estimating uncertainty in species distribution models (SDMs), and 3) understanding fire and fire effects.

-Global Climate & Ecology Lab - Ashley Ballantyne
+Global Climate and Ecology Laboratory - Ashley Ballantyne

 Human Dimensions Lab - Alex Metcalf & Elizabeth Covelli Metcalf

-The mission of the Metcalf Human Dimensions Lab is to conduct applied research on human interactions with the environment, provide educational opportunities for students exploring the intersection of biophysical and social processes, and build strong partnerships with landowners, industry, agencies, nongovernmental organizations, and the public.
-We are fundamentally interested in how people interact with the natural world and how these human dimensions influence and inform natural resource management decisions.
+Applied research on human interactions with the environment, educational opportunities for students exploring the intersection of biophysical and social processes and strong partnerships with landowners, industry, agencies, nongovernmental organizations and the public.

 Quantitative Wildlife Ecology - Paul Lukacs

-Our research interests center on the development and application of quantitative methods to ecological problems, primarily in wildlife population dynamics.
-We strive to connect ecological theory to wildlife management problems and in doing so improve wildlife management and test ecological theory.
+Research on the development and application of quantitative methods to ecological problems, primarily in wildlife population dynamics

 Restoration Ecology Lab - Cara Nelson

-Research in Dr. Cara Nelson's Restoration Ecology Lab focuses on four primary areas: 1) effects of large-scale disturbance on understory plants and trees, 2) conceptual basis for ecological restoration, 3) efficacy and ecological impacts of restoration treatments, and 4) sampling methods for detecting changes in understory plant abundance.
-These topics are being explored at landscape, population, and organism scales, through field experiments, retrospective studies, and meta-analyses.
-Cara and her students are particularly interested in projects that both contribute to basic knowledge of plant and restoration ecology and provide managers with timely information about the ecological effects of management interventions.
+Research on 1) effects of large-scale disturbance on understory plants and trees, 2) conceptual basis for ecological restoration, 3) efficacy and ecological impacts of restoration treatments, and 4) sampling methods for detecting changes in understory plant abundance

 Terrestrial Biogeochemistry Lab - Cory Cleveland